 9. Alone time boundaries

-Everyone and I mean everyone, deserve alone time.
+Everyone, and I mean everyone, deserves alone time.
 Your partner might not be into spending every hour of every day with you and that’s quite healthy.

-Even if you are the clingy kind who wouldn’t mind spending every waking hour with your partner, remember space is vital for any relationship.
-So, if he wants to spend a Thursday playing Mortal Kombat on his phone, and you show up in your sexy bikini and beer, you are sordidly violating his alone time.
+Even if you are the clingy kind who wouldn’t mind spending every waking hour with your partner, remember, space is vital for any relationship.
+So, if he wants to spend a Thursday evening playing Mortal Kombat with his friends, and you show up in your sexy bikini and beer, you are sordidly violating his alone time.

-And that’s not cool.
-Communicate with your partner about your and his need for solo time and realize that time spent apart is naturally healthy for a relationship.
+While you may be playing it off as being cute and wanting to spend time with your partner, they may not take it so lightly.
+Communicate with your partner about yours and his/her need for solo time and realize that time spent apart is naturally healthy for a relationship.

 10. Fight boundaries

-Neither is it easy to set boundaries, not is it easy to follow them.
+Neither is it easy to set healthy relationship boundaries nor is it easy to follow them.
 No matter how trivial a boundary may seem to you, it needs to be respected and it is IMPORTANT by all means.
 This may seem tough initially, but soon you and your partner will acquire the skill and your relationship will get stronger with time.